DistributedProofreaders/guiguts/INSTALL.md

 is no longer maintained.
 The bundled perl includes the required modules used in 1.0.25 which may not be the full set needed by later versions.

-To temporarily use the old perl, copy the `perl` directory from the top level of your 1.0.25 installation to the top level of your new installation, e.g. copy the `perl` directory from `C:\dp\guiguts\guiguts-win-1.0.25` to `C:\dp\guiguts\guiguts-win-1.1.0`.
+While not officially supported, if you wish to use the perl included with Guiguts 1.0.25, copy the `perl` directory from the top level directory of your 1.0.25 installation to the top level of your new installation, e.g. copy the `perl` directory from `C:\dp\guiguts\guiguts-win-1.0.25` to `C:\dp\guiguts\guiguts-win-1.1.0`.
 You also need to copy the `Tk` directory from the old `lib` directory to the new one, e.g. copy the `Tk` directory from